 Actually, it’s not the complete site that’s started doing well, but some of your best written content.
 No matter if your site is new or old; go and look at your Analytics, you’ll find that Most of The Traffic on Your Site is Coming to The Best of Your Content.
 It’s like the 80/20 Principle.

 Most of The Traffic comes to some selected posts that are popular; ranked higher on Search Engines, or linked to by other High Traffic Website.
 Now, let me get to the point.
-The reason I’m talking about this; is that
+The reason I’m talking about this; is that These Posts Are Your Gold Mine For Conversions!

 If you Place The Same Conversion Box (A Call-To-Action or An E-Mail Opt-In Box) under all your posts; you won't get Targeted Conversions, as I talked about in Strategy #1.

+But when you have WP Opt-In Boxes Pro with you; You Can Create Multiple Highly Targeted Boxes On Specific Posts, Throughout Your Site!

 So This Strategy Is Pretty Straight Forward…